bjuppa/metatagbag/README.md

 (keeping the last).

-In addition, if `unique()` is called with arguments, matching tags will only appear once in the new `MetaTagBag` (also keeping the last).
+In addition, if `unique()` is called with arguments, matching tags will only appear once in the returned `MetaTagBag` (also keeping the last).

 ## Inspecting a `MetaTagBag`